 Third, granting a variance to will not confer a special privilege upon Applicants.
-It was noted in the previous paragraph that Applicants' proposed work is of a quality and scale that may be commonly found in the Critical Area in St. Mary's County, even among dwellings and decks constructed after St. Mary's County's adoption of its Critical Area program.
+Applicants' proposed work is of a quality and scale that may be commonly found in the Critical Area in St. Mary's County, even among dwellings and decks constructed after St. Mary's County's adoption of its Critical Area program.

 Fourth, the need for the variance does not arise from actions of the Applicants.
-The Applicants are constrained by the physical features of their lot.
-Additionally, Applicants' deck is tied to the location of Applicants' house, which was built prior to Applicants' ownership.
+The Applicants are constrained by the physical features of their lot and the footprint of the existing house and patio.

 Fifth, granting the variance would not adversely affect the environment.
-The Applicants will be required to mitigate the proposed development with an approved planting plan established on-site (per COMAR 27.01.09.01) as part of the Building Permit process.
+The Applicants will be required to mitigate the proposed development with a Buffer Management Plan.
 The plantings are intended to offset any negative effects and provide improvements to water quality along with wildlife and plant habitat.
 The required plantings will improve plant diversity and habitat value for the site and will improve the runoff characteristics for the Property, all of which should contribute to improved infiltration and reduction of non-point source pollution leaving the site.
 Applicants' proposed work is also tailored to make use of the location of existing features, and the overall increased site coverage is modest.
-Finally, the Board notes the Applicants' proffer that use of heavy machinery to construct the improvements, if any, will be kept to a bare minimum.